Mondli Gungubele: National parliament and mayor of Ekurhuleni

-Deputy Minister of Finance and parliamentary career
+Ministerial positions

 After Cyril Ramaphosa was elected president of South Africa in February 2018, he appointed Gungubele as Deputy Minister of Finance.
 Gungubele held the position until after the May 8, 2019 elections when David Masondo was appointed to replace him.
 He was one of only two deputy ministers who were not reappointed to the national executive.
 In July 2019, he was elected to head the Portfolio Committee on Social Development.

 In June 2021, he became a member of the Committee for Section 194 Enquiry which will determine Public Protector Busisiwe Mkhwebane's fitness to hold office.

-Minister in the Presidency

 During a cabinet reshuffle on 5 August 2021, Ramaphosa appointed Gungubele as Minister in the Presidency, replacing the late Jackson Mthembu, who succumbed to COVID-19 in January.
 As a consequence of this, Gungubele stepped down as chair of the social development committee and lost his committee memberships.
 He was sworn into office on 6 August.

 In January 2022, Ramaphosa designated Gungubele in terms of Section 209(2) of the Constitution to "assume political responsibility for the control and direction" of the State Security Agency.
 Ramaphosa's decision was criticised by the Democratic Alliance (DA) as "nothing more than a political chess move".

 Gungubele was re-elected to another five-year term on the ANC NEC at the party's 55th National Conference held in December 2022.

 During a cabinet reshuffle on 6 March 2023, Gungubele was appointed as Minister of Communications and Digital Technologies.

+Following the 2024 South African general election he was moved to Deputy Minister of Communications and Digital Technologies.